The Agent Fleet That Runs My Business

 Margin: the one that protects me from myself

-That means Margin owns the follow-ups too.
-When it moves a call, it drafts the "something came up, can we do Thursday" email, threads it to the right person, and waits for my tap to send.
+When it moves a call, Margin owns the follow-up too.
+It drafts the "something came up, can we do Thursday" email, threads it to the right person, and waits for my tap to send.
 The reschedule and the apology and the new invite travel together as one approved action instead of three things I forget to do.
+I'm extending it to my business partner Nick's calendars too, his as free/busy only.
+Once Margin holds his availability plus my own readiness and childcare blocks, "find a slot for the three of us next week" becomes a question it answers without me cross-checking four calendars on my phone.

 Inbox: triage that clears the queue